Best lenses for the Leica SL3 in 2025

 (Image credit: James Artaius)

-The Leica SL3 marks a huge step forward for Leica’s mirrorless SL range, with stunning image quality, powerful video features and a long-awaited switch to phase-detect autofocus.
-Digital Camera World editor James Artaius was so impressed he considers it the best Leica camera ever made and the first Leica he would actually buy.
+The Leica SL3 represents a major leap forward for Leica’s SL mirrorless line, combining breathtaking image quality with advanced video capabilities and, at long last, phase-detect autofocus.
+It’s a shift that elevates the system into new territory.
+In fact, Digital Camera World’s editor James Artaius was so taken with it that he called it the best Leica camera ever made - and the first one he’d personally buy.

 Best lenses for the Leica SL3